The current Chairman and Deputy Chair are Helen Silver, and Andrea Denholm. The Board meets quarterly.

 (Reappointed 02.11.2022 for three years)

-Andrea is a highly experienced creative and executive producer.
-She develops, finances and produces premium scripted content, working with internationally recognised creatives and exciting new talent.
-She is currently Executive Producer and leads development for Tony Ayres Productions.
-Her credits include Spooky Files, children’s live action comedy for ABC and BBC; multi-award-winning series Fires; International Emmy® nominated Wrong Kind of Black; innovative opera The Divorce; popular comedies How to Stay Married and It’s A Date; ground-breaking comedy 8MMM Aboriginal Radio; landmark documentary Sporting Nation with John Clarke; Tripping Over; SeaChange (1998-2000); After the Deluge; CrashBurn; Worst Best Friends; and Outland.
-Andrea started her career as a lawyer and has been a senior executive in local and international production companies.
-She is also on the Board of VicScreen.
+Andrea is a highly experienced creative producer of a distinctive and award-winning slate of premium scripted content.
+She is currently Executive Producer and Head of Development for Tony Ayres Productions.
+Her credits include upcoming Netflix drama The Survivors, multi-award winning drama series Fires, ABC/BBC children's comedy, Spooky Files, International Emmy® nominated Wrong Kind of Black, innovative screen opera The Divorce, multiple seasons of comedy series How to Stay Married and It’s A Date, comedy series 8MMM Aboriginal Radio, and landmark documentary series Sporting Nation with John Clarke.
+Andrea's other credits include Tripping Over, SeaChange (1998-2000), After the Deluge, CrashBurn, Worst Best Friends and Outland.
+Andrea is on the Board of VicScreen and is the Victorian Government appointment to the Board.

 Ian Booth